compomics/moFF/README.md

 ##Input Data

-moFF-GUI requires two types of input for the quantification procedure :
+moFF requires two types of input for the quantification procedure :
- - Thermo RAW file
+ - Thermo RAW file or mzML file
  - MS2 identified peptide information

 The MS2 identified peptides can be presented as a tab-delimited file containing mimimal (mandatory) annotation for each peptide (a)